 You could also attend conferences, present papers and volunteer as a research assistant to a specialist.
-Consider approaching establishments like the Marine Biological Association and other marine organisations.

 Also consider writing speculative applications to organisations that interest you such as aquariums, museums or environmental consultancies, so you can build up a range of skills and work out what you enjoy before specialising.

 In terms of field work, consider volunteering for local wildlife trusts, marine conservation organizations, local charities, ocean clean-up organisations, and sanctuaries and rescue centres (this includes paid-for experiences across the world).

 Also, get involved in related societies or groups during your degree.
 Keep a record of any voluntary experience and holiday work you've done, including field trips.

 It’s a good idea to become a student member with a relevant professional body such as the Marine Biological Association (MBA).
 This provides you with access to the member community for networking purposes, as well as discounts on training and events, a subscription to the Association’s magazine and access to online resources and career guidance.

 Making relevant contacts through LinkedIn, Twitter, volunteering, careers fairs and your university department can also be a great way in.

 Marine scientists are employed by marine research institutes, universities, international organisations, commercial companies, government agencies and not-for-profit organisations.

 - energy, oil and gas exploration firms involved in marine energy